pythonwitharyan/food-ordering-system/README.md

 * Easy to understand.
 * Beginner-friendly.
 * Uses basic Python concepts.
-* Simple menu-based system.
+* Includes a simple login system.
+* Provides a simple food menu.
+* Allows multiple food items.
-* Calculates the bill automatically.
+* Calculates the total automatically.
+* Includes a coupon system.
+* Uses functions to divide the program into different tasks.
-* Good project for practicing functions.
+* Useful for practicing basic Python programming.

 ---